intro: As the year 2014 quickly approaches, another memorable year full of incredible news and remarkable people comes to an end.

 Unfortunately, some celebrity couples just couldn't keep it together.
 Kris and Bruce Jenner announced their separation, along with Diane Lane and Josh Brolin, Richard Gere and Carey Lowell, Clint and Dina Eastwood, Julianne Hough and Ryan Seacrest, and George Clooney and Stacy Keibler.

-Ladies around the world rejoiced when Liam Hemsworth became newly single after his split from Miley Cyrus, and many were devastated when Orlando Bloom and Miranda Kerr announced they would be separating after three years of marriage.
+Ladies around the world rejoiced when Liam Hemsworth became newly single after his split from Miley Cyrus, and many were devastated when Orlando Bloom and Miranda Kerr announced they would be separating after three years of marriage. media: 21238896

-The world learned countless new words in 2013.
+quicklist: 10 category: 13 Unforgettable Things About 2013 title: 10.
+What The World Couldn't Help Getting Addicted to In 2013 text: The world learned countless new words in 2013.
 People took endless "selfies" for Instagram, and the word "selfie" even became Oxford dictionary's "Word of the Year."
 Also added to dictionaries was the word, "twerk" and "derp."

 Everyone can thank Miley Cyrus for taking twerking mainstream in August at the MTV Video Music Awards.
 She danced alongside Robin Thicke, who performed his song "Blurred Lines," another 2013 addiction.